LCR Asset Map

 New terminal could double capacity and establish Liverpool as UK's premier Atlantic cruise port.

 Everton Stadium, new cruise terminal, and continued investment could push visitor economy to £9bn.
+Target: retain the creative talent the city produces.

 Everton Stadium at Bramley-Moore Dock